Quatton/qwex/infra/lima/README.md

-# Lima VM + k3s Setup for Cross-Machine Access
+# Lima VM + k3s Setup for Cross-Machin   The repo's `.gitignore` already excludes `.env`. `just` is configured with `dotenv-load`, so the
+   variables you store in `.env` are available to every recipe.
+Prefer a proper secrets manager for multi-user environments (e.g. `direnv + 1password`, `doppler run -- just lima-up`, etc.).

+   Lima uses `param` to inject these values into the VM configuration without exposing them as environment variables inside the guest.ccess

 This directory contains Lima VM configurations for running k3s clusters that support cross-machine access, replacing the k3d setup.